geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-19/meeting-transcript.md

 and the bulk needs like any m and k.
 Hello.

 ##### **Geohot** [[00:53:41](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=3221)]
-What you글goldblk So, do you want to do that?
-Where do you get a gem from that only works for square matrices?
+What yougoldblk So, do you want to do that?
+Where do you get a GEMM from that only works for square matrices?
 Torch.
 How does Torch do not square matrices?
 Use other kernels.
 Hey.

 ##### **Geohot** [[00:54:01](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=3241)]
 It doesn't seem like a lot to ask.
-It doesn't seem like a lot to ask for to have a gem that supports rectangles.
+It doesn't seem like a lot to ask for to have a GEMM that supports rectangles.

 ##### **Qazalin** [[00:54:07](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=3247)]
 Yes, it is.
 I have a script for it.
 I have a, like, I can get the full dump of Torch.
 It will take me like an hour to get this.

 ##### **Geohot** [[00:54:17](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=3257)]
 All right, cool.
 Yeah, I think that's another good goal for the sprint.
-Because yeah, fast gems is just free speed up for training.
+Because yeah, fast GEMMs is just free speed up for training.
 The other thing too, I saw you had a PR that's half done with the removing the MLPerf, having MLPerf just directly generate.

 ##### **Qazalin** [[00:54:40](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=3280)]
 Yeah, having the ELF directly generated.
 It's fully done.
 I mean, like, I upstream, I merged it, and then I merged master, and it broke.
 Yeah.
 Today I fixed it.